top of page

 Most coffee plants are found in the Equatorial zone called the "Coffee Belt" or "Bean Belt".
 They are located between latitudes 25 degrees North and 30 degrees South, where climatic and elevation conditions are more suitable for coffee plants to thrive.
 There are some exceptions, such as in Australia or Hawaii, having the right conditions to grow coffee.

-Southeast Asia is in the coffee belt.
+Southeast Asia is in the Coffee Belt and coffee cultures thrive in all Southeast Asia nations.

 Coffee Production In Southeast Asia

 In Indonesia, Arabica, Robusta, Liberica and Excelsa beans are grown in five major coffee production regions.
 One of the most expensive coffee beans, kopi luwak (beans digested by civet cat) is also produced here.
-A cup of kopi luwak may cost around US$50 in the American continents but the raw coffee beans can be purchased at much lower price in Indonesia.
+A cup of kopi luwak may cost around US$50 in the American continents but the raw coffee beans can be purchased at much lower prices in Indonesia.

 In Laos, both Arabica (25%) and Robusta (75%) beans are cultivated.
 Robusta beans are usually used in making local coffees and the high-quality Arabica beans are exported for use in making espresso.